-Libraries across our great planet keep thinking of new and better ways to serve their communities, and it’s not uncommon to run across articles that feature libraries providing everything from prom dresses to sewing machines, kitchenware to humans.
+Libraries keep thinking of new and better ways to serve their communities, and it’s not uncommon to run across articles that feature libraries providing everything from prom dresses to sewing machines, kitchenware to humans.
 Yes, humans.

-Started in Copenhagen, The Human Library organization promotes diversity in over 50 countries and encourages library patrons to “not judge a book by its cover.”
+Started in Denmark, The Human Library organization promotes diversity in more than 50 countries and encourages library patrons to “not judge a book by its cover.”
 Participants can check out a person for 20-30 minutes, and hopefully “foster understanding between different types of people that would normally not interact with each other.”

 I’m an active library patron and thought I knew everything the library had to offer, but boy was I wrong!
 Libraries’ resources seem to expand with each new day.
 I hope this article inspires you to contact your local library and discover the amazing stuff available to you!

 Does your local library offer a particularly cool program or service?
 Let us know in the comments below!